ep1401/COS-ECE-473-Spring-2025-Final/Assignments/Assignment1/README.md

 |SynthSwap | A Uniswap-like automated market maker (AMM) protocol |Part 3

 ## Testnet and wallet
-To deploy our contracts, we will use a public blockchain to deploy our smart contracts.
+To deploy our contracts, we will use a public blockchain.
 In this part, we need to create some public accounts in **Sepolia Testnet** and use **Metamask** to manage them.

 0. You have done steps 1 to 3 already for your lab, just make sure they check out.
 1. Install [MetaMask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn) on Chrome, follow the instructions on the app to create a new wallet.
 After entering the correct phrases, a new account will be created automatically.
 You can create any number of accounts by clicking the upper right icon and *Create Account*.
 2. Switch to Sepolia Testnet: click the *Ethereum Mainnet* at the top right corner of the wallet page and turn on the testnet list by setting *Show/hide test networks*.
 Switch the network to *Sepolia Testnet*.
-3. Get some free ETH: go to a [faucet](https://sepoliafaucet.com/) and enter your address, you will get 0.5 ETH for testing.
-You would have to create a free Alchemy account.
+3. Get some free ETH: go to a [faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) and enter your address, you will get 0.05 ETH for testing.
 4. Open [Remix](https://remix.ethereum.org/) in Chrome as well, in the *Deploy & run transactions* tab, set the environment to *Injected Web3*.
 This will launch a popup page to connect with your wallet.